According to the copyright laws set forth in Title 17 of the U.S. Code:

 Showing a film to your friends or family in your home legal and showing a film in a face-to-face class is covered under Fair Use.
 However, showing a film to a group or organization outside the structure of a class may require public performance rights.

 Public Performance Rights (PPR) ultimately rest with the copyright holder - often the film's production company.
 Many Hollywood production companies use Swank Motion Pictures, Inc or other distribution companies to manage PPR.
-Additionally, PPR is included in many, but not all, of the subscriptions the University of Iowa Libraries buys through streaming video vendors.
+Additionally, PPR is included in some, but not all, of the subscriptions the University of Iowa Libraries buys through streaming video vendors.

 Situations that require Public Performance Rights include: